-The Global Legal Entity Identifier Foundation (GLEIF) is pleased to provide comments to the Financial Crimes Enforcement Network (FinCEN), Department of Treasury, on questions pertaining to potential regulatory amendments under the Bank Secrecy Act (BSA).

-GLEIF will focus its comments on the use of the Legal Entity Identifier (LEI) as a response to the Question 3.
-"Are the changes to the AML regulations under consideration in the Advance Notice of Proposed Rulemaking (ANPRM) an appropriate mechanism to achieve the objective of increasing the effectiveness of AML programs?
-If not, what different or additional mechanisms should FinCEN consider?".
+The Global Legal Entity Identifier Foundation (GLEIF) is pleased to provide comments to the Financial Crimes Enforcement Network (FinCEN), Department of Treasury, on questions pertaining to the implementation of the Corporate Transparency Act (CTA).
+GLEIF will focus its comments on the use of the Legal Entity Identifier (LEI) as a response to multiple, relevant questions included in the consultation.
+GLEIF recommends the use of the LEI for reporting entities when disclosing their beneficial owners.